M-Amin-Wolverine/4G-5G-Mobile-Signal-Coverage-in-a-Factory/README.md

 ## Acknowledgement

-This research was supported by the Internal Grant Agency of Brno University of Technology (BUT) under project no. FEKT-S-23-8191.
+This research was supported by the Internal Grant Agency of Brno University of Technology (BUT) under project no. FEKT-S-23-8191 and by TACR project no. FW03010366.

 <!-- ## License